 When will SQL Server 2017 appear is a great question!

 Definite dates have yet to be decided but SQL Server 2017 appears to be the name so I am quite confident it’s going to be during 2017.
 You can download the public preview right now for a variety of Linux distributions.
-My personal favourite is SLES or SUSE Linux Enterprise Server but that is what I have become most familiar with over the last two decades.
+My personal favorite is SLES or SUSE Linux Enterprise Server but that is what I have become most familiar with over the last two decades.